ckeditor/ckeditor5/packages/ckeditor5-media-embed/docs/features/media-embed.md

 By default, the {@link module:media-embed/mediaembed~MediaEmbed} plugin loads the {@link module:media-embed/automediaembed~AutoMediaEmbed} as a dependency.

 The {@link module:media-embed/automediaembed~AutoMediaEmbed} plugin recognizes media links in the pasted content and embeds them shortly after they are injected into the document to speed up the editing.
-Just like the "traditional" embedding (i.e. by using the toolbar button), automatic embedding works for all media providers specified in the [configuration](#media-providers).
+Just like the "traditional" embedding (using the toolbar button), automatic embedding works for all media providers specified in the [configuration](#media-providers).

 <info-box>
 	The media URL must be the only content pasted to be properly embedded.
 Multiple links (`"http://media.url http://another.media.url"`) as well as bigger chunks of content (`"This link http://media.url will not be auto–embedded when pasted."`) are ignored.
 </info-box>

-If the automatic embedding was unexpected, for instance when the link was meant to remain in the content as text, simply undo the action (by clicking the "Undo" button in the toolbar or using the <kbd>Ctrl</kbd>/<kbd>Cmd</kbd>+<kbd>Z</kbd> keystrokes).
+If the automatic embedding was unexpected, for instance when the link was meant to remain in the content as text, undo the action (by clicking the "Undo" button in the toolbar or using the <kbd>Ctrl</kbd>/<kbd>Cmd</kbd>+<kbd>Z</kbd> keystrokes).

 ## Styling media in the editor content